+Submit to Department Administrator and Director of Graduate Studies.

+Date received:

+It is important to remember that this is a competitive process, and students are not guaranteed a course assignment.

+Name: DATE:

+Year in Program:

+YES/NO (circle one) I have successfully completed Pedagogy Practicum RELI 530

+YES/NO (circle one) I am currently enrolled in Pedagogy Practicum RELI 530

+YES/NO (circle one) I have successfully passed Comprehensive Exams

+I plan to take my Comprehensive Exams on

+Course Title:

+I would like to teach this coming fall semester

+I would like to teach next spring semester

+Time preference:

-Submit to Department Coordinator and Director of Graduate Studies.
-Date received: It is important to remember that this is a competitive process, and students are not guaranteed a course assignment.
-Name: DATE: Year in Program: YES/NO (circle one) I have successfully completed Pedagogy Practicum RELI 530 YES/NO (circle one) I am currently enrolled in Pedagogy Practicum RELI 530 YES/NO (circle one) I have successfully passed Comprehensive Exams I plan to take my Comprehensive Exams on (date) Course Title: I would like to teach this coming spring semester I would like to teach next fall semester Time preference: Checklist ☐ Teaching Request Form SyllabusStatement of Teaching Philosophy Course Goals C.V. , understand that teaching this course will be compensated in the amount of \$5,000 contingent upon the availability of funds, and that priority will be given to student in the 6-8 year of the program.
-(Signature - Student) (Signature - Advisor)
+Checklist Graduate Student Instruction Request Form (this form) Letter of Support from Advisor Syllabus Statement of Teaching Philosophy Course Goals C.V.

+I,, understand that teaching this course will be compensated in the amount of \$5,000 contingent upon the availability of funds, and that priority will be given to students in t sixth-eighth year of the program.

+(Signature - Student)

+(Signature - Advisor)